 SE Ranking Features Breakdown

 Now that you understand what SE Ranking is and who it’s for, let me walk you through the features I actually use.
 I’m not going to list every feature the tool offers.
-Instead, I’ll focus on the ones that matter most for bloggers and small agencies, based on my 4+ years of hands-on experience.
+Instead, I’ll focus on the ones that matter most for bloggers and small agencies, based on my 5+ years of hands-on experience with SE Ranking.

 Rank Tracker (My Most-Used Feature)

 This is the feature I check almost every morning.
 SE Ranking’s Rank Tracker shows me exactly where my blog posts stand for target keywords across different search engines and locations.
-It’s the core reason I subscribed in 2021, and it remains my most-used tool.
+It’s the core reason I subscribed in 2020, and it remains my most-used SEO ranking tool.

-For a beginner, rank tracking is like checking your position in a race.
-When you publish a post targeting “your keyword,” you want to know: Where does my page appear in Google?
+For beginners: Rank tracking is like checking your position in a race.
+When you publish a post targeting “best blogging tools,” you want to know: Where does my page appear in Google?
 Position 1?
 Position 50?
 SE Ranking checks this automatically and shows your rankings without manual searching.

 1. Location-Specific Tracking